Jean76er/sig_swe_project/README.md

 - Start the virtual env with command: tutorial-env\scripts\activate
 - Intstall Flask: pip install Flask
 - Link to website: 127.0.0.1:5000 or http://10.202.69.14:8080/
-- To start websiteF: app.py
+- To start website: app.py